 A History of Water Quality Improvement

-1950: Eugene and Springfield dispose of wastewater direclty to the Willamette River.
+1950: Eugene and Springfield dispose of wastewater directly to the Willamette River.

 1972: Clean Water Act passes, establishing new requirments for wastewater treatment.

-1977: City officials decide a new regional plant is needed to serve wastewater disposal needs of the growing region; MWMC is formed.
+1977: City officials decide a new regional treatment facility is needed to provide for the wastewater disposal needs of the growing region; MWMC is formed.

-1979: Groundbreaking begins for the regional wastewater treatment plant.
+1979: Groundbreaking begins for the regional wastewater treatment facility.

 1989: Biosolids Management Facility begins operation.